golang/vscode-go/README.md

 ### Install Go

-Before you start coding, make sure that you have already installed Go, as explained on the [Go installation guide](https://golang.org/doc/install).
-If you are unsure, open the Command Palette in VS Code (Ctrl+Shift+P) and run the `Go: Locate Configured Go Tools` command.
+Before you start coding, make sure that you have already installed Go, as explained in the [Go installation guide](https://golang.org/doc/install).

+If you are unsure whether you have installed Go, open the Command Palette in VS Code (Ctrl+Shift+P) and run the [`Go: Locate Configured Go Tools`](docs/commands.md#go-locate-configured-go-tools) command.
 If the `GOROOT` output is empty, you are missing a Go installation.
 For help installing Go, ask a question on the `#newbies` [Gophers Slack] channel.

 ### Set up your environment